 |$60k - $100k Payroll

 Not all insurance carriers utilize the same underwriting criteria to determine the premium of a policy.
-Additional underwriting criteria that may or may not be utilized are credit score, policy age, experience and number of years the insured has not made any claims.
+Additional underwriting criteria that may or may not be utilized includes credit score, policy age, experience and number of years the insured has not made any claims.
 There are many additional coverages, deductibles, fees, taxes and exclusions that can be added to a policy which can affect the premium rate.

 The policy coverage limits can also affect the price.
 A common misconception held by contractors is there is a large difference in price between a policy with a $1 million vs. a $2 million aggregate limit.
 Typically the variance in price is only around $15.00.
 Most third parties that require a contractor to have a general liability policy are looking for a $2 million aggregate coverage limit to get on the job.
 For this reason, we advise all contractors to carry $2 million in aggregate coverage.

 Contractors General Liability Insurance protects contractors financially from amounts they become obligated to pay due to damages or medical payments because of bodily injury, property damage or personal/advertising injury to third parties occurring during the policy period caused by or relating to the contractor’s work.

 Contractor General Liability Insurance is often required by a contractor’s client (commercial, residential or a General Contractor if working as a sub-contractor) to ensure the financial capacity to pay is available in the event of a claim.

 More and more contractor’s clients are requiring proof of a contractor’s General Liability Insurance coverage.
 California Contractors Insurance Services provides all contractors a Certificate of Insurance upon purchase of the policy that can be used as proof of insurance.
 Some contractor’s clientele want to be named on the policy as an “Additional Insured”.
 California Contractors Insurance Services can provide the necessary Additional Insured document upon request.